Chiral Graviton Modes in Fermionic Fractional Chern Insulators: Introduction

 A natural question arises: do analogous chiral graviton-like excitations exist in lattice realizations of FCIs?
 In other words, can an FCI support long-lived, chiral, spin-2 collective modes despite the discrete lattice symmetries and spatially varying Berry curvature that characterize its underlying single-particle states?
 Resolving this question is of fundamental importance at least for the following three reasons: 1) it clarifies whether the geometric response encoded in the FQH liquid remains a defining feature of fractional topological matter beyond the continuum limit; 2) it provides insights on the role of Chern bands quantum geometry in the stabilization of FCI phases; 3) it establishes the potential of new dynamical probes \cite{liang2024evidence} in the context of identifying FCI phases beyond the current standards in Moir\'e materials and synthetic quantum matter \cite{leonard2023realization,lunt_prl2024_fqhfermions,Wang_science2024_realization_photonfqh}.

 In this work, we address the aforementioned questions by a combined numerical and analytical study of chiral graviton modes from a lattice $\nu=1/3$ FCI state to continuum-like $\nu=1/3$ FQH liquid.
 To do so we construct explicit lattice graviton operators that continuously connect the stress-tensor description of continuum FQH liquids to that of lattice FCIs and demonstrate with state-of-the-art numerical simulations their efficacy in detecting chiral graviton modes (see schematics in Fig. \ref{fig:sketch_fig1}).
 Starting from a fermionic Harper–Hofstadter (HH) model at fractional magnetic filling, we derive a lattice expression of the chiral stress tensor operator~\cite{xavier2025chiralgravitonslattice} and find that it is equivalent to a quadrupolar operator built solely from local density correlators~\cite{longSpectra2025}.
 The latter can then be used to faithfully probe the graviton on generic Chern bands with non-uniform quantum geometry.
-We utilize large-scale exact diagonalization (ED) and matrix-product-state (MPS) simulations, to analyze the graviton spectral functions across a controlled interpolation from the Landau-level regime to a flat-band Chern insulator~\cite{wuAdiabatic2012}, providing a unified view of graviton-mode physics on and off the lattice.
+We utilize large-scale exact diagonalization (ED) and matrix-product-state (MPS) simulations, to analyze the graviton spectral functions across a controlled interpolation from the Landau-level regime to a flat-band Chern insulator~\cite{wuAdiabatic2012}.
+These results provide the first evidence - to the best of our knowledge - of a clear adiabatic continuity between geometric excitations in FQH, and spectral properties of FCI, providing a new viewpoint on FCIs spectral properties.

 Our analytical and numerical results, pictorially represented in Fig.~\ref{fig:sketch_fig1}, demonstrate that

 \begin{itemize}